Super Bowl XXXII: Green Bay Packers

 The Packers entered the 1997 season coming off of their win in Super Bowl XXXI.
 They then repeated as NFC Central division champions, earning a 13–3 regular-season record.
-Green Bay's offense ranked 2nd in the league in points scored and 4th in yards gained, while their defense respectively ranked 5th and 7th in those two categories.
+Green Bay's offense ranked 2nd in the league in points scored (only behind their eventual Super Bowl opponent, the Broncos) and 4th in yards gained, while their defense respectively ranked 5th and 7th in those two categories.

 Quarterback Brett Favre had another Pro Bowl season and became the first player ever to win the NFL MVP award three times, winning it for the third consecutive year (Favre was named co-MVP in 1997 with Detroit Lions running back Barry Sanders).
 Favre led the league with 35 passing touchdowns and completed 304 out of 513 attempts for 3,867 yards, with 16 interceptions, while ranking second on the team in rushing with 187 yards and a touchdown.
 Wide receiver Antonio Freeman led the team in receptions with 81 catches for 1,243 yards and 12 touchdowns.
 Wide receiver Robert Brooks was also a major deep threat, catching 60 passes for 1,010 yards and 7 touchdowns.
 Pro Bowl tight end Mark Chmura recorded 38 receptions for 417 yards and 6 touchdowns.
 Pro Bowl halfback Dorsey Levens, who had the best season of his career, led the team in rushing with 1,435 yards and 7 touchdowns, while also catching 53 passes for 373 yards and 5 touchdowns.
 Fullback William Henderson rushed for 113 yards and caught 41 passes for 367 yards and a touchdown.
 On special teams, receiver Bill Schroeder led the team with 33 punt returns for 342 yards, while also gaining 562 yards on 24 kickoff returns.

 On the Packers' defense, the line was led by veteran Pro Bowl selection Reggie White, who led the team with 11 sacks.
 Behind him, Santana Dotson recorded 37 tackles and 5.5 sacks.
 In the secondary, Pro Bowl defensive back LeRoy Butler led the team with 5 interceptions, while also adding 70 tackles.
 Safety Eugene Robinson led the team with 74 tackles while also recording 2.5 sacks, 2 fumble recoveries, and 1 interception.
 Cornerback Mike Prior recorded 4 interceptions, while rookie Darren Sharper recorded 2 of them, both of which he returned for touchdowns.